How do health insurance companies approach HIPAA certification?

 Ensure compliance with all HIPAA aspectsAddress HIPAA Privacy Rule, Security Rule, Breach Notification Rule, Omnibus Rule

-Maintain a culture of compliance within the organizationEmphasize the importance of PHI protection among staff
+Maintain compliance within the organizationEmphasize the importance of PHI protection among staff

 Stay informed about emerging cybersecurity threatsEnhance data security efforts through up-to-date knowledge